bernhardAxonIvy/doc/source/designer-guide/process-modeling/process-elements/call-and-wait.rst

      (when the external event arrives) the task state will change.
 Such a task can be executed on every node.

-   This is the standard behaviour in order to eliminate racing conditions in normal *Call & Wait* situations.
+   This is the standard behavior in order to eliminate racing conditions in normal *Call & Wait* situations.

-   Described behaviour is regarded as correct and it should cover most of the use cases.
-In case you understood the behaviour and still you need the *Wait part* of your *Call & Wait* bean to run on all closer nodes, you may instruct the engine to do so.
+   Described behavior is regarded as correct and it should cover most of the use cases.
+In case you understood the behavior and still you need the *Wait part* of your *Call & Wait* bean to run on all closer nodes, you may instruct the engine to do so.
 Just have your bean class implement the (empty) marker interface :public-api:`IMultiNodeCapable </ch/ivyteam/ivy/process/beans/IMultiNodeCapable.html>` and the